 |

-Editor’s Note: Over the next 22 weeks, Bruin reporter Katie Shepherd will be training for the Asics L.A.
+Editor’s Note: Over the next 16 weeks, Assistant News Editor Katie Shepherd will be training for the ASICS L.A.
 Marathon and writing a weekly column chronicling her experiences along the way.
 Read more...

 News, Science & Health